Aohkne/GameVerse/README.md

           <br><br>
     - Chess (21-12-2024): <br>
           Engage in a traditional chess game designed for two players.
 With a simple, minimalist interface and smooth gameplay, this platform provides the perfect space for friendly matches and strategic battles.
+          <br><br>
+    - Galactic Blasters (17-12-2025): <br>
+          This game is an exciting adventure where you pilot a spaceship in outer space, battling against dangerous alien monsters.
+Your mission is to dodge obstacles, eliminate enemies, protect the galaxy, and achieve the highest score!
+Get ready for an intense journey among the stars.
+        <br><br>

    4. About: <br>
       Get in touch with me!
 Whether you have feedback, questions or suggestions, I am always ready to listen.
 Get in touch via email, social media or my online contact form.
 I appreciate your input and strive to        provide the best gaming experience possible.